Last revision: 31/03/2023

 During the global pandemic, many employees are facing situations where they have either been exposed to someone with the virus or they may have even tested positive for the virus.
-Australian Government's Department of Health states that if a person has COVID-19, if they have been in close contact with a confirmed case of COVID-19, or if they have arrived in Australia after midnight on 15 March 2020, then they must self isolate for 14 days.
+The Australian Government's Department of Health as well as state and territory health departments are regularly updating their advice regarding what people should do if they have been exposed to COVID-19.

 This letter notifies the employer that the employee may have been affected by coronavirus, and therefore requires time off from physically going into work.

 This document should be filled out by the employee.
 Many employers are not requiring a medical certificate in COVID-19 matters, in order to relieve some pressure from medical providers, and to limit the risk of transmission at medical centres.
 However, the employee may need to check on the employer's policies in relation to this.

 Obviously, COVID-19 is contagious, so if the person sending this letter has a suspected or confirmed case of it, they should do all that they can to avoid contact with any other person.
 Therefore, they should avoid having a face to face meeting with their employer.
 However, other means of communication, such as phone or email, might be appropriate.